 Web application firewalls and standard firewalls not only differ in the type of protection they offer but also in overall function.
 The remainder of this article will discuss other key differences between a WAF and a regular firewall.

 1. While both are firewalls, they’re functionality is different.

 To understand what makes WAF and a Firewall different, it is best to first understand what a WAF and a Firewall is.

-A WAF is defined as a web application firewall and is used to sift through data, monitoring, and (sometimes) blocking traffic coming from or going to the application.
+used to sift through data, monitoring, and (sometimes) blocking traffic coming from or going to the application.
 A firewall, on the other hand, is used to serve as a border of security between a trusted network and an untrusted network.